veitlab/moove/README.md

 ### With pip (recommended)

-To install Moove, use pip (Python 3.9 or higher required):
+To install Moove, use pip (Python 3.9 to including Python 3.12):

 ```bash
 pip install moove